 Event Address:St George’s School for GirlsGarscube TerraceEdinburgh EH12 6BG

 6 February 2018

-The Merchants’ Hall, Frederick Street, Edinburgh. £80
+The Merchants’ Hall, Hanover Street, Edinburgh. £80

 SELMAS aims to support, encourage and provoke mature conversations in areas of immediate relevance and interest to educational leaders, and the 2018 conference will deliver on this ambition.